andrewlalis/handy-httpd/README.md

 An extremely lightweight HTTP server for the [D programming language](https://dlang.org/).

 ## Start Your Server
 In this example, we take advantage of the [Dub package manager](https://code.dlang.org/)'s single-file SDL syntax to declare HandyHttpd as a dependency.
+For this example, we'll call this `my_server.d`.
 ```d
 #!/usr/bin/env dub
 /+ dub.sdl: